 [46] The requirement of proof beyond reasonable doubt (the only reasonable inference) was similarly not appropriate.
-Not even in a criminal trial is proof beyond reasonable doubt required before the trial has run its course and an investigation of a complaint of gross misconduct is not a criminal enquiry but more in the nature of a disciplinary enquiry where proof on a balance of probabilities is required at the conclusion of the enquiry.
+Not even in a criminal trial is proof beyond reasonable doubt required before the trial has run its course and an investigation of a complaint of gross misconduct is not a criminal enquiry but more in the nature of a disciplinary enquiry where proof on a balance of probabilities is required at its conclusion.8

 [47] The JSC purported to justify their decision to dismiss the complaint without proceeding to a formal enquiry by saying that cross-examination would serve no purpose.
 It advanced a number of reasons in support of its view.
-These are their reasons: First, it would be naïve to believe that Hlophe JP will not persist in his denial that he had the intention to influence the two judges.
-It must also be realistically be accepted, they said, that he will adopt the same stance in respect of his claimed links with the National Intelligence and the other matters on which there are sharp disputes of fact.
-Second, there are factors that support Hlophe JP's version that he did not try to influence the two judges.
+These are their reasons: First, it would be naïve to believe that version that he did not try to influence the two judges.
 They are: (i) One would have expected him to follow up had he tried to influence them; (ii) There is no evidence that he attempted to influence other judges of the Constitutional Court; (iii) The Zuma/Thint matters were heard by a panel of ten judges and the decisions in the Constitutional Court are taken by a majority; (iv) Jafta AJ did not find it sufficiently concerning to make anything of his discussion with Hlophe JP until Nkabinde informed him that she was going to meet with Hlophe JP; (v) Nkabinde J did not raise the alarm about the conduct of Hlophe JP until nearly two weeks later; (vi) Jafta AJ and Nkabinde J did not complain in their individual capacities.
 Third, Nkabinde J reported what Hlophe JP had said to Langa CJ and Mokgoro J and confirmed the statement submitted by Langa CJ to the JSC in support of the complaint but there are discrepancies as to the point in time it is alleged that he said that he had a mandate.
 Fourth, similar considerations obtain in respect of other matters which are not identified.
 Fifth, Hlophe JP did not know that the judges of the Constitutional Court did not discuss matters with other judges who were not involved in the particular matters.